mejanros/mejanros/README.md

 ## Hello!! my name is Jean
-but you can call me just Jan 👋
+But you can call me just Jan 👋